 November was Long-Term Care Awareness Month.
 It was also National Family Caregivers Month.
 That makes sense since the two are tied together.
 If you are not aware of long-term care and the issue of family caregivers it is not surprising as Americans are also in denial that they will ever require long-term care services.
 This is despite a large number of Americans who are already caregivers for an older parent or family member.

 Just because it is no longer November doesn't mean you should forget the problems associated with longevity.
 Every family should have an understanding of how a long-term care event would impact them.
-The impact of long-term care is more than just about money, although the cost of long-term care services are very expensive.
+The impact of long-term care is more than just about money, although the cost of long-term care services is very expensive.
 Often family members must become caregivers.
 This caregiving has its own impact on the caregiver and their family.

 Perhaps you have read about the statistics.
 There are so many.
 The United States Department of Health and Human Services tells us that if you reach the age of 65 you have a seven in ten chance of needing some type of long-term care service in your lifetime.
 That doesn’t mean 70% need “long-term care”, however.
 It does mean many of us will need help with activities of daily living or require supervision due to a cognitive decline.